-The Martha's Vineyard Museum is privileged to be the steward of three of the Island's lighthouses.
-The East Chop, Edgartown, and Gay Head lighthouses are not only historic reminders of a bygone age, but are working beacons that still send a light out into the night.
-Beyond their important functional role, these structures also offer visitors spectacular views of the breathtaking beauty of Vineyard Sound, the simple elegance of Edgartown Harbor & Chappaquiddick, and the majestic cliffs of Aquinnah.
+The Martha's Vineyard Museum is privileged to be the steward of two of the Island's lighthouses.
+The East Chop and Edgartownd Lighthouses are not only historic reminders of a bygone age, but are working beacons that still send a light out into the night.
+Beyond their important functional role, these structures also offer visitors spectacular views of the breathtaking beauty of Vineyard Sound and the simple elegance of Edgartown Harbor & Chappaquiddick.

 Ray Ellis Limited Edition Lighthouse Prints

 One of the Island's best-known watercolor artists, Ray Ellis, has created images to benefit our stewardship.
 The Museum is selling signed copies of three Limited Edition watercolors, one of each of our lighthouses.
 Prints are available framed ($595) or unframed ($250).

 Please stop by the Museum or call 508-627-4441 x110 to order.

 Cape Poge, gay head, and West Chop Lighthouses

 For information on the Cape Poge Lighthouse, visit the Trustees of Reservations website.